Prostitution in Barbados

 Prostitution in Barbados is legal but related activities such as brothel keeping and solicitation are prohibited.
 The country is a sex tourism destination, including female sex tourism.

 In the capital Bridgetown, there is a red-light district in Nelson street, and street prostitution around The Garrison.
-About half of the prostitutes are from Guyana.
+About half of the prostitutes are from Guyana and Jamaica.

 In 2014, a group of prostitutes in the south of the island started to blackmail clients.
 They would arrange group sex sessions with the client and later claim one of the prostitutes were underage.
 One man paid $70,000 to prevent a fake statutory rape claim.

 Sex trafficking is a problem in the country.

 2018 general election

 In March 2018, local prostitute Natalie Harewood, announced her intention to stand as candidate for the Bridgetown City seat in the forthcoming general election.
 Initially her campaign manager was Charles Lewis, the President of the Adult Industry Association in Barbados.
 Lewis resigned and formed a new political party, the Political Prostitutes Party (PPP).
 His intention was to recruit sex workers, strippers, webcam performers and porn actresses to stand in all 30 seats in the election.
 However, Lewis was unable to find enough candidates and the PPP did not stand at the election.